tokox/sio-tool/README.md

 ## FAQ

-### I double click the program but it doesn't work
+### I double-click the program but it doesn't work

 SIO Tool is a command-line tool.
 You should run it in terminal.